Background

 The SEPA Credit Transfer Instant (“SCT Instant”) payments will then become the default method for making payments by Payment Service Providers (“PSPs”) in the EU, rather than SEPA Credit Transfers (“SCT”) used currently.

 Another feature of the regulation and of the SEPA Rulebook 2025 is the introduction of a need for a “Verification of Payee” service, which is aimed at increasing anti-fraud measures.
-The European Payments Council (the “EPC”) and industry is currently refining the low-level details for the scope of this delivery, which is planned to be made more widely available during the first quarter of 2025.
+The European Payments Council (the “EPC”) and industry is currently refining the low-level details for the scope of this delivery, which is planned to be made more widely available during 2025.

 Where are we right now?